voxelwind/voxelwind/README.md

 Voxelwind is an upcoming _Minecraft: Pocket Edition_ server project written in Java.
 It aims to provide a Java-first API, provide high performance, high scalability and flexibility while being easy to use for causal users.

-Voxelwind aims to be a comprehensive implementation of MCPE, but will not implement most gameplay features of Pocket Edition.
+Voxelwind aims to be a comprehensive implementation of MCPE.
-A separate plugin (

 Voxelwind is licensed under the permissive **MIT** license.
 However, we would love if you submit improvements you make to Voxelwind upstream so that the larger community can benefit from them.